sirishaadivishnu/php/README.md

 ## Directory Structure

-The repository doesn't contain any typical directory structure however, at the end of this Readme.md I have created a table to describe each program in the repository.
+The repository does contain a directory to host a program which requires support functions to be called via global variables.
+At the end of this Readme.md I have created a table to describe each program in the repository.

 ## Contributing